Topological entanglement and number theory: The -deformed Witten zeta function

 \textbf{Note:} The constant $\alpha$ in the above equation is a transcendental number due to the presence of the factor of $\pi$, as we shall see later.
 However, the value (and hence rationality or irrationality) of $\beta_s$ is not known for arbitrary values of $s$.
 This translates into the problem of determining whether these zeta functions are irrational or not.\footnote{For example, it is a longstanding problem in number theory to prove the irrationality of the Riemann zeta functions $\zeta_{\text{SU(2)}}(s)$ when $s \geq 5$ is an odd integer.} It would be interesting to study the number-theoretic properties of the constants $\beta_s$ closely, which may give more insight into the structure of these zeta functions.
 We leave this aspect as a potential future direction.

-When $s=2n$ is a positive even integer, it is a well-known result that the left-hand side of \eqref{S0Rasymp} is a polynomial in $k$ with rational coefficients.
-Thus, $\beta_{2n}(G)$ is a rational number that can be computed on a case-by-case basis.
-Thus, the exact expression for Witten zeta functions at positive even integers can be written down using the \eqref{zetageneral}.
-In the following subsections, we obtain the values of the constants $\alpha$ and $\beta_s$ for the classical and exceptional Lie groups and determine the values of the zeta functions using \eqref{zetageneral}.
-The purpose of this exercise is twofold.
-Firstly, we can validate our conjecture \eqref{Conj1} (at least for $s=2n$) using some of the known values of the Witten zeta functions available in the literature and comparing it with the values obtained from \eqref{zetageneral}.
-Secondly, we can use the \eqref{zetageneral} to generate the $\zeta_{G}(2n)$ values for all the groups.
-We present several examples in the remaining part of this section.
+When $s=2n$ is a positive even integer, it is a well-known result that the sum of the inverse powers of $\mathcal{S}_{0R}$ over all integrable representations is a polynomial in $k$ with rational coefficients.
+This makes $\beta_{2n}$ a rational number which can be computed on a case-by-case basis.
+Thus, the exact expression for classical Witten zeta functions at positive even integers can be written down using the \eqref{zetageneral}.

-In the following, we will validate our conjecture.
-For positive even integers, we obtain the expression of $\zeta_{G}(2n)$ using the \eqref{zetageneral}.
-For other real values of $s$, we present numerical verification by independently computing the two sides of \eqref{Conj1} and comparing the results.
-We present the results for the classical Lie groups SU($N$), SO($N$) and Sp($2N$); and also for the exceptional Lie groups $G_2$, $F_4$ and $E_{6,7,8}$.
+We have done several computations and verifications for all classical and exceptional Lie groups.
+To keep this section concise, we briefly discuss the SU($N$) group, which helps readers understand how to use equation \eqref{zetageneral}.
+We will also present some concrete values of SU($N$) classical Witten zeta functions for low ranks.
+For Lie groups other than SU($N$), the relevant details are presented in Appendix~\ref{app2} to avoid cluttering the following section.